Quantum Coulomb drag signatures of Majorana bound states

 To further examine this behavior, Figs.\,\ref{fig3}(d)–\ref{fig3}(f) present the evolution of the absolute quantum coherence $\mathcal{C}$, which quantifies the total strength of the off-diagonal elements such as $ \rho_{bc} $ and $ \rho_{cb} $.
 The coherence rapidly increases at early times and gradually decays due to dissipation caused by the leads.
 Two narrow features, where coherence sharply decreases to nearly zero, emerge and shift apart as $ g $ increases.
 This trend is consistent with the variation of $ c_{\mathrm{rel}} $, suggesting that under specific gate-voltage conditions, inter-Majorana coupling can destabilize the off-diagonal elements and suppress coherence.

 Since $g$ also affects the transport properties (the full influence of the inter-Majorana coupling strength $g$ on conductance is detailed in Supplementary Sec.\,II C), Figs.\,\ref{fig3}(g)–\ref{fig3}(i) displays the steady-state differential conductance $\left|\mathrm{d}I_N/\mathrm{d}V_b \right|$ under the same coupling strengths as in Figs.\,\ref{fig3}(a)–\ref{fig3}(c).
 A conductance peak observed around $V_s \approx 1.5U_{12}/e$ [see Fig.\,S3(a) in Supplementary Sec.\,II C] gradually splits into two symmetric sub-peaks as $g$ increases.
 This splitting indicates Majorana-induced level hybridization.
-Notably, the voltage region where this splitting occurs precisely corresponds to where the relative quantum coherence $c_{\text{rel}}$ becomes negative, suggesting that although Majorana coupling enhances charge transport, it may simultaneously disrupt the internal coherent structure of the system, leading to localized suppression of quantum coherence.
+Notably, the voltage region where this splitting occurs precisely corresponds to where the relative quantum coherence $c_{\text{rel}}$ becomes negative, suggesting that the reduction of coherence occurs in the same parameter regime where Majorana-induced transport features emerge.

-The study of quantum coherence here reveals a subtle and insightful phenomenon: the enhancement of quantum transport, such as conductance peaks, does not necessarily correlate positively with the evolution of coherence.
-Instead, distinct regions of conductance–coherence anti-correlation emerge.
-This observation is crucial for understanding the intricate relationship between transport signals and coherence preservation in topological quantum devices, and underscores the need to analyze conductance and coherence jointly to fully characterize the system's quantum dynamics.
+These results indicate that the evolution of quantum coherence is correlated with MBS-induced transport features.
+In particular, regions of enhanced transport (e.g., conductance peaks) coincide with reduced coherence, and vice versa, reflecting a conductance-coherence anti-correlation.
+This behavior arises from the interplay between coherence, encoded in the off-diagonal elements of the density matrix, and transport processes involving hybridized Majorana states.
+It therefore reflects a correlation driven by the underlying system dynamics, rather than a direct causal relation between MBS coupling and coherence suppression or enhancement.